mobleyt/CsvImport/README.md

 This plugin has been built by [Center for History & New Media].
 Next, the release 1.3.4 has been forked for [University of Iowa Libraries] and upgraded for [École des Ponts ParisTech] and [Pop Up Archive].
-The fork of this plugin has been upgraded for Omeka 2.0 for [Mines ParisTech] and may be integrated into mainstream.
+The fork of this plugin has been upgraded for Omeka 2.0 for [École des Mines ParisTech] and may be integrated into mainstream.

 Copyright
 ---------

 * Copyright Center for History and New Media, 2008-2013
-* Copyright Daniel Berthereau, 2012-2013
+* Copyright Daniel Berthereau, 2012-2014
 * Copyright Shawn Averkamp, 2012